raveup/raveup.github.io/_posts/2011-01-07-los-reactors.md

 image: mJapAVlQBSX0
 ---

-Amazing Oklahoma organ punkers!
+Original Oklahoma organ punkers!
 Sick, obnoxious and weird sound!
-In this album you can hear their two great singles recorded in 1980, unreleased studio and live tracks.
+In this album you can hear their two singles recorded in 1980, unreleased studio and live tracks.

-Great artwork with vintage photos and liner notes written by the guitarist Roger Scott.
+Artwork with vintage photos and liner notes written by guitarist Roger Scott.